beawitcht/transinformed-server/README.md

-# transinformer-server
+# transinformed-server
-Server for TransInformer GP guide
+Server for Trans Informed GP guide

 this is very early stages